ForlinxEmbedded/ForlinxEmbedded.github.io/platform/ti/ok62xx-c/OK62xx-C_Linux-6_1_33_User_Manual.md

 You can see a preview of the camera on the screen.

 2\.
-Camera to Take Pictures
+Camera to take pictures

 ```plain
 root@ok62xx:~# gst-launch-1.0 v4l2src device=/dev/video0 io-mode=2 num-buffers=10 ! video/x-raw,format=YUY2,width=640,height=480,framerate=30/1 ! jpegenc ! filesink location=pic.jpeg